-- 1.6 Scottish Ministers are required to consult GAD before issuing actuarial guidance under Regulation 2(3) of the Local Government Pension Scheme Regulations 2018 (SSI 2018/141) ('the 2018 Regulations'). - 1.7 As part of this consultation, Scottish Ministers have asked GAD to recommend actuarial guidance in respect of the regulations detailed above and in the regulatory references below.
-This document forms GAD's recommendation for the actuarial guidance required by these regulations. - 1.8 This note has effect only when this guidance is issued by Scottish Ministers in accordance with Regulation 2(3) of the 2018 Regulations, and is subject to the implementation instructions provided at that time. - 1.9 The factors provided in this note have been prepared in light of our advice to SPPA dated 30 October 2018 and its instructions following that advice. - 1.10 This guidance is intended to supersede any factors or advice previously issued for the purposes of pension debit calculations, which rely on input from the scheme actuary.
+- 1.6 The Secretary of State is required to consult GAD before issuing actuarial guidance under Regulation 2(3) of The Local Government Pension Scheme Regulations 2013 (SI 2013/2356) ('the 2013 Regulations'). - 1.7 As part of this consultation, the Ministry for Housing, Communities and Local Government (MHCLG) has asked GAD to recommend actuarial guidance in respect of the regulations detailed above and in regulatory references below.
+This document forms GAD's recommendation for the actuarial guidance required by these regulations. - 1.8 This note has effect only when this guidance is issued by the Secretary of State in accordance with Regulation 2(3) of the 2013 Regulations, and is subject to the implementation instructions provided at that time. - 1.9 The factors provided in this Note have been prepared in light of our advice to MHCLG dated 30 October 2018 and its instructions following that advice. - 1.10 This guidance is intended to supersede any factors or advice previously issued for the purposes of pension debit calculations, which rely on input from the scheme actuary.
 In particular, this guidance supersedes:

-"The Local Government Pension Scheme (Scotland): Application of a pension debit for divorced members." dated 7 March 2013.
+"Local Government Pension Scheme (England and Wales): Application of a pension debit for divorced members.
+Transfer date before 1 April 2014" dated 14 April 2016.